MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric (Preview) trial

-The Microsoft Fabric (Preview) trial includes access to the Fabric product experiences and the resources to create and host Fabric items.
-The Fabric (Preview) trial lasts until Fabric General Availability (GA), unless canceled.
-After GA, the Fabric (Preview) trial converts to the GA version and is extended for 60 days.
+Microsoft Fabric has launched as a public preview and is temporarily provided free of charge when you sign up for the Microsoft Fabric (Preview) trial.
+Your use of the Microsoft Fabric (Preview) trial includes access to the Fabric product experiences and the resources to create and host Fabric items.
+The Fabric (Preview) trial lasts for a period of 60 days, but may be extended by Microsoft, at our discretion.
+The Microsoft Fabric (Preview) trial experience is subject to certain capacity limits as further explained below.

 This document helps you understand and start a Fabric (Preview) trial.